robin-mueller/wochenzettel-pdf/README.md

 ## Getting Started

 ### Download
 Click the Dropdown Menu called *Clone* and select *Download ZIP* in this menu.

+Alternatively you can *clone* this repository using your local git installation.

+### Running the Application
 The executable file is called `doc_generator.exe`.
-It won't be properly downloaded when clicking *Download ZIP* because it is too large.
-You have to click on this file and then download it seperately (But make sure to place it exactly where it should be located inside this directory afterwards).

-Alternatively you can *clone* this repository.
-For that, you'll have to install [Git Large File Storage Extension](https://git-lfs.github.com/).
-Don't worry, it's not that complicated.
-This way, the executable file is downloaded properly during the cloning process.

-Or just compile it yourself, if you know how to handle python compilers.
-The necessary source code is provided within this repository.
-You would have to point the compiler to the main file called [gui.py](include/gui.py).

-### Running the Application
-To start the executable, just double click as you do with other windows applications.
+To start it, just double click as you do with other windows applications.

 *Hint:* This will open a terminal window first and after a little while you'll see the GUI shown below. **Don't close the terminal window**, because it will also close the application window.